TITLE 77: PUBLIC HEALTH

 HFSRB NOTE: Projects approved by HFSRB for establishment of a health care facility that have not been deemed complete in accordance with the provisions of this Part shall not be considered existing facilities, but the approved number of beds or services shall be recorded in the Inventory of Health Care Facilities and shall be counted against any applicable need estimate.

-"Ex Parte Communication" means a communication between a person who is not a State Board member or employee that reflects on the substance of a formally filed State Board proceeding and that takes place outside the record of the proceeding.
+"Ex Parte Communication" means a communication between a person who is not a State Board member or employee and a State Board member or employee that reflects on the substance of a pending or impending State Board proceeding and that takes place outside the record of the proceeding.
 Communications regarding matters of procedure and practice, such as the format of a pleading, number of copies required, manner of service, and status of proceedings, are not considered ex parte communications.
 Technical Assistance with respect to an application, not intended to influence any decision on the application, may be provided by employees to the applicant.
-Once an application is filed and deemed complete, a written record of any communication between staff and an applicant shall be prepared by staff and made part of the public record, using a prescribed, standardized format, and shall be included in the application file.
-[20 ILCS 3960/4.2]
+(Section 4.2(d) of the Act) Once an application for permit or exemption is filed and deemed complete, a written record of any communication between staff and an applicant shall be prepared by staff and made part of the public record, using a prescribed, standardized format, and shall be included in the application file.
+(Section 4.2(a) of the Act)

 "Final Decision" or "Final Administrative Decision" or "Final Determination" means:

-the decision by HFSRB to approve or deny an application for permit.
-Action taken by HFSRB to deny an application for permit is subsequent to an administrative hearing or to the waiver of such hearing; or
+the decision to approve or deny an application by HFSRB, or take other actions permitted under this Act.
+(Section 12(11) of the Act) Action taken by HFSRB to deny an application for permit is subsequent to an administrative hearing or to the waiver of such hearing; or

 the decision by HFSRB on all matters other than the issuance of a permit.